sluzynsk/any_list/README.md

 I do not build a Mac version because AnyList ships their own.

-I am not currently building a Windows version because I do not have a Windows PC available to build on or test with.
+I am working on a Windows release.
+This code will compile and run correctly under Windows 11; I have some more work to do to feel ready to call it a "release".
+Specifically it currently lives in both the taskbar and the tray, which I find displeasing.

 ## Wrapper only (C) 2023 by Steve Luzynski <steve@luzynski.net>